-For children, we recommend age 6 or older.
+For youth, we recommend age 12 or older.
 However, we occasionally allow younger children to try a class to see if it will work out.
 There are no age restrictions for adults.

 Absolutely!
 Aikido is a purely defensive martial art.
 It is a Budo (martial way) rather than Bujutsu, which is a purely combat art.
 Our dojo strictly adheres to the traditional Budo code, while still exploring practical defensive application of the art.
 We also occasionally offer self-defense classes where we expand beyond the traditional Aikido curriculum.

-Our dojo is affiliated with Aikido of Hawaii International (AHI), which is headed by Thomas Kaulukukui Jr. Sensei, Shichidan.
+Our dojo is affiliated with Aikido of Hawaii International (AHI), which is now headed by Thomas Walsh Sensei, Rokudan.
 Aikido of Hawaii International is affiliated with The Aikikai Foundation Aikido World Headquarters in Japan.

-The monthly rate for adults is $75, and for children $65.
+The monthly rate for adults is $75, and for youth (12-17) $65.
 Students can train at all regular classes and any special classes based on age/rank for one low price.
 We do offer family discounts if more than one family member will be joining us.
 There are no contracts, and we highly encourage taking at least one free class before deciding to make Aikido Of Volusia your home.

 We love having new students join us, so you can expect a very warm welcome.
 Please contact us to let us know you're coming and plan on arriving about 15 minutes before class so we can take you through a brief welcome orientation.
 Dress comfortably in anything you can move well in or don't mind getting sweaty.